-For some, cost and stigma played a huge factor, and for others, the health care system’s lack of cultural competency was also a huge impediment.
-Finding a counselor you felt comfortable opening to while of color, or as a member of the LGBTQ+ community was very difficult – and considerably more challenging for double or triple minorities.
+Finding a counselor one feels comfortable opening up to while of color, queer, or an intersection of both, is very difficult – and considerably more challenging for double or triple minorities.

-I strongly believe that if finding a reflection of yourself in your counselor is what you demand to find a safe space, you are ENTITLED to it.
-The overriding belief was (and still is) that such providers are extremely rare or simply did not exist.
+I strongly believe that if finding a reflection of yourself in your counselor is what you demand in order to find a safe space, you should be ENTITLED to it.
+The overriding belief is that such providers are extremely rare or simply do not exist.
 They DO!
-They are just hard to locate, hence seemingly inaccessible.
-As a result, minorities are often misdiagnosed due to being mismatched, hence the importance of good representation.
+They are simply hard to locate, hence seemingly inaccessible.
+Enter Ayana Therapy:

 Enter AYANA therapy - a user-friendly app we are launching that enables matching marginalized communities with compatible licensed therapists based on their unique experiences and identities across race, gender identity, class, sexuality, ethnicity, and ability.
 It allows for flexible, convenient and anonymous online communication (text, call and video call) and addresses barriers to care such as transportation issues, busy schedules and mobility challenges that people may face.